API Reference¶

 0

-to disable this mechanism.setup (coroutine) – A coroutine to prepare a connection right before it is returned from
+if connection_class was not specified.setup (coroutine) – A coroutine to prepare a connection right before it is returned from

 Pool.acquire()